lhaake/unit4-proj-frontend/project_worksheet.md

   - Error message on screen when Logging In - Invalid Username or Password.
 The username or password did not match.
 Please try again.

-- Update React architecture
-- Project Name
-- Remove comments / console.logs
 - Push master branch to github
 - Check netlify
-- Test site
+- Test site after updated on netlify
-- Update time on worksheet
+- Update times on worksheet
-- Update Unit Project Spreadsheet
+- Update Unit Project Spreadsheet - with my link

 ## Additional Libraries